 Over four years, from 1964 to 1968, the Abu Simbel temples were meticulously dismantled into over 2,000 pieces and relocated to a safer location 65 metres higher and 200 metres back from the river.

 The Philae Temple underwent a similarly painstaking process.
-The entire Philae island was surrounded by a cofferdam, and the water inside was pumped out, leaving the temple high and dry.
+A cofferdam surrounded the entire Philae island, and the water inside was pumped out, leaving the temple high and dry.
 It took 8 strenuous years for the temple to be disassembled and moved to the nearby Agilkia Island, which was carefully landscaped to resemble the original location.

-This Herculean effort stands as a testament to global cooperation and humanity’s dedication to preserving its shared cultural heritage.
+This Herculean effort is a testament to global cooperation and humanity’s dedication to preserving its shared cultural heritage.

 The Blessings of the High Dam